lando/lando/docs/help/2020-changelog.md

 Otherwise, scroll down and use the first release that has the green `Latest Release` tag.
 For more information about the Lando release cycle check out [this](https://docs.lando.dev/config/releases.html).

-* Added support for WordPress Site Networks (Multisite) to Pantheon recipe.
 * Added _extremely experimental_, for-testing-purposes-only support for Lagoon Drupal 8 projects, [read more](https://docs.lando.dev/config/lagoon.html)
 * Added legacy `SIMPLETEST_` envvars to Drupaly recipes [#1269](https://github.com/lando/lando/pull/1269)
 * Added ability for users to control which host `ssh` keys Lando uses [#2031](https://github.com/lando/lando/pull/2031)